 Gamasutra is the largest web site devoted to the art and business of making games.
 It offers the latest breaking news on video games, detailed features on the industry, the biggest video game job board around, and a vibrant community of game dev bloggers.
 See for yourself at Gamasutra.com.

 ArtStation is the showcase platform for games, film, media & entertainment artists.
 It enables artists to showcase their portfolios in a slick way, discover & stay inspired, and connect with new opportunities.
-Pro members get a supercharged account, enabling custom domain names, password-protected pages, Pro themes, larger Marmoset 3D Viewer uploads, listings at the top of searches and more!
+Premium members get access to ArtStation Learning and obtain a supercharged account, enabling custom domain names, password-protected pages, premium themes, larger Marmoset 3D Viewer uploads and more!

-Control500 is a dedicated micro mortems-website.
-Micro mortems are 'short reads', 500 words on a particular aspect of a game or its development.
-You'll find articles on one particular scene, object or design choice.
-Read now.
+Control magazine is the online developer magazine for The Netherlands.
+It's a central point of information on the Dutch game industry.
+Its English website, Control500, is dedicated to micro mortems.
+Micro mortems are 'short reads', 500 words on a particular aspect of a game or its development, such as one particular scene, object or design choice.

 GameDev.net is an online community for game developers and technology enthusiasts to learn, share, and connect with the games industry.
 The social and educational platform provides 300,000 developers with tutorials and blogs, industry news and job listings, active forums, an asset marketplace, and more.